xvrh/common_locale_data/README.md

 French: ```import 'package:common_locale_data/fr.dart';```

 You can import all locales via [CommonLocaleDataAll].
 However this will increase compilation time significantly (10x over including just a couple of locales).

 As long as you don't use the [CommonLocaleDataAll.locales] member to dynamically get locales the compiled file size is not affected.
-If you do use the [CommonLocaleDataAll.locales] member, all locales will be compiled in and the files size will become several 10's of MBs.
+If you do use the [CommonLocaleDataAll.locales] member, all locales will be compiled in and the files size will become several 10's of MBs (depending on which types of data you use).

 ## Source